d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 train and test performance,
 we should aim for a *simple* model.
 Simplicity can come in the form of a small number of dimensions.
-We explored this while discussing the monomial basis functions of linear models :numref:`sec_model_selection`.
+We explored this when discussing the monomial basis functions of linear models :numref:`sec_model_selection`.
-Additionally, as we saw with weight decay
-($\ell_2$ regularization) :numref:`sec_weight_decay`,
-the (inverse) norm of the parameters represents another useful measure of simplicity.
+Additionally, as we saw when discussing weight decay ($\ell_2$ regularization) :numref:`sec_weight_decay`, the (inverse) norm of the parameters represents another useful measure of simplicity.